KAMBALENGUNUNU/AdSmart-Contracts/README.md

 3. **Withdraw Unused Budget**:
    - After a campaign is deactivated or expired, withdraw any unused budget using the `withdrawUnusedBudget` function.

+### Publishers

+1. **Register as a Publisher**:
+   - Call the `registerPublisher` function to join the platform and start earning from ad clicks and impressions.